atedstone/gnssice/README.md

 calculate_local_origin <site> <Parquet file>
 ```

+### Correcting pole leans

+This can be attempted by fitting functions to remove the lean and leave the residual.
+It's best to write your own script to do this on a case by case basis.

 ### Displacements and velocities of batch(es)

+**Level-1 data generation:** Use `export_level1.py` to output a complete GEOD parquet file.
+This forms the Level-1 dataset.

-Use `gnss_disp_vel.py`.
+**Level-2 data generation:**  Use `gnss_disp_vel.py`.
 This can be run on the command line or as a Notebook.

 If older data for this site have already been post-processed then a file `rotation_<site>.dat` will exist, defining the coefficients to rotate the coordinates into along/across-TRACK displacement.
 Place this file in the working directory.